Building and Pest Inspection Wynnum and Surrounds

 A good example of where you may need to arrange for a dilapidation report is when you are performing construction, excavation or demolition work on your property.
 To protect yourself legally, you might want to get a dilapidation report done on your neighbour’s property before and after the work in the case of a potential claim that the work has damaged their property.

 Other times a dilapidation report is needed is when development works are being carried out near your property and the authorities involved need reports outlining the state of the properties before, during and after the works are completed.
-They aren’t always required to do this so if you believe your property may be at risk, it’s a good idea to speak to building inspectors in Brisbane to arrange your own dilapidation reports.
+They aren’t always required to do this so if you believe your property may be at risk, it’s a good idea to speak to a building inspector to arrange your own dilapidation reports.

 What is thermal imaging and why do we use it?